diatomzone/diatomzone.github.io/collections/_articles/coding/webtips.md

 flexboxes are great for building a responsive layout! basically, they let you put elements side by side (ex: a sidebar and main body), and you can easily reorganize/reorder elements for narrow screens.

-(layout tutorial link in "about" page is currently down)

 ---

 ## github pages / jekyll